Promoting Geodiversity across Lancashire

 What is GeoLancashire?

-GeoLancashire is an amalgamation of the former Lancashire RIGs Group and the Lancashire Group of the Geologists’ Association.
-The RIGs group was formed to promote geoconservation in 1991 while the LGGA has existed since the 1920’s to encourage interest in the geology generally through lectures and excursions.
-Recognising that our membership already overlapped and that our activities were complimentary, the two organisations formally became one in 2014 and adopted the name “GeoLancashire” for the new combined group.
+GeoLancashire is an amalgamation of the Lancashire Group of the Geologists’ Association with the Lancashire RIGs Group.
+The Lancashire Group of the Geologists’ Association was established in 1922 as the first of the Geologists’ Association of London’s regional Local Groups, whose aim is to encourage interest in geology through lectures and excursions.
+The RIGs group was formed in 1991 to promote GeoConservation.
+Recognising that our membership already overlapped and that our activities were complementary, the two organisations formally became one in 2014 and adopted the name “GeoLancashire” for the new combined group.